Skip to main content

 No. The label is only what respondents see on the form.
 Your Airtable field name stays the same.
 You can have a field called “Client Email” in Airtable and label it “Your email address” on the form.

-The description uses a rich text editor that supports bold, italic, links, and basic formatting, not raw HTML.
-Use the formatting toolbar to style your help text.
+The description opens in a rich text editor that supports bold, italic, links, and basic formatting — not raw HTML.
+Select text to reveal formatting options.

 There is no “hide label” toggle currently.
 If you want a field without a visible label, set the label to a space or leave only the description.
 Use a text block widget above the field if you need custom formatting around the label.